ShichengChen/Online-Judge-Code/solutions for different type problems/README.md

 # General
   - dp? binary search? math?
   - find the essentials in the problem instead of trying different samples
+  - solving the problem from forward and backward directions.[Construct Target Array With Multiple Sums](https://leetcode.com/explore/featured/card/may-leetcoding-challenge-2021/599/week-2-may-8th-may-14th/3737/)
   - abstract the problem so that I write condensed code.
   - changed variables vs unchanged variables
   - formulate the problem by math notations